top of page

 Takikomi, on the other hand, is cooked rice with clams.
 It is said that takikomi appeared after the Meiji period (1868-1912) and was created so that carpenters and other craftsmen could take it with them for lunch.
 Although takikomi came into being later, it became popular as a home-cooked meal and was known as “mother’s taste”.

-Let’s Go Eat Fukagawa Meshi!
+Let’s Go Eat Butadon!

 This time I, the editor, visited “Fukagawa Kamasho (深川釜匠)”